fieldtrip/website/tutorial/aarhus/beamformingerf.md

 The epoched data can be downloaded [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/aarhus/data_meg_clean.mat).

-Load the data using the following comman
+Load the data using the following command:

 	load data_meg_clean

-Next, we perform the independent component analysis according to the following step
+Next, we perform the independent component analysis according to the following steps:

 *  Resampling the data to a lower sample rate in order to speed up ICA computation **[ft_resampledata](/reference/ft_resampledata)**.
 Note, that we will compute the ICA twice in order to retain the original sampling rate.
 The option **cfg.resamplefs** depends on your knowledge about the spectral characteristics of the artifacts you would like to discover.
-Vertical and horizontal eye movements are typically dominated by high energy in the low frequency `< 10 Hz.
+Vertical and horizontal eye movements are typically dominated by high energy in the low frequency <10 Hz.
 Therefore everything above the Nyquist frequency of the targeted signal, in this case 20 Hz, is an appropriate sampling rate.
 Cardiac artifacts vary over the entire frequency spectrum, although there is some dominance in the slower frequencies too.
 The decision about the new sampling frequency thus strongly depends on your needs.
-If you are interested in the detection of caridac and oculo-motor activity a sampling rate of >` 100 Hz will be appropriate for most of the cases.
+If you are interested in the detection of caridac and oculo-motor activity a sampling rate of >100 Hz will be appropriate for most of the cases.
 *  Perform the independent components analysis on the resampled data **[ft_componentanalysis](/reference/ft_componentanalysis)**
 *  Repeat the independent components analysis on the original data by applying the linear demixing and topography lebels form the previous step

-	%% project the cont data thru the components cfg = [];
+    % project the cont data thru the components cfg = [];
     cfg.resamplefs = 140;
     cfg.detrend    = 'no';
     datads = ft_resampledata(cfg, data_meg_clean);

     % perform the independent component analysis (i.e., decompose the data) cfg        = [];
     cfg.method = 'runica';
     cfg.runica.maxsteps = 100;
     comp = ft_componentanalysis(cfg, datads);

     cfg           = [];
     cfg.unmixing  = comp.unmixing;
     cfg.topolabel = comp.topolabel;
     comp_meg=ft_componentanalysis(cfg, data_meg_clean);

 Now we could explore the decomposed data by using **[ft_databrowser](/reference/ft_databrowser)**